Variations in Receipt of Benefit

 Description of Eligibility Criteria

-Elderly homeowners aged 70 or older, who have lived in the state for at least 1 year, and meet the income limits for the Circuit Breaker which for tax year 2016 is $35,200,or single, $42,900 married filing jointly or qualifying widow.
+Eligible individuals include elderly homeowners aged 70 or older, who have lived in the state for at least one year.
+Income is defined as adjusted gross income and tax-exempt interest.
+This definition does not include Social Security income.
+Income levels are based on the limits for participation in the state's circuit breaker program.
+In order to continue to receive a frozen tax benefit in 2019, a claimant's 2018 total income must not exceed $36,000 if unmarried, or $43,900 if married.
+For married couples, income for both husband and wife must be counted in establishing qualifying income.
+A claimant's 2017 income limit for 2018 participation is $35,300 if unmarried, or $43,000 if married.
 The surviving spouse must be at least 62 when the homeowner dies.
 The town may also impose an asset limit.
-After first year, applications must be submitted biennially.
+After the first year, applications must be submitted biennially.
 Participates in this program may also participate in other relief programs, including the circuit breaker and the tax relief program.

 Local Option in Adoption of Program